JohnEarnest/Octo/Readme.md

 Octo
 ====

 Octo is a high-level assembler for the Chip8 virtual machine, complete with an environment for testing programs.
 You can try it out [here](http://johnearnest.github.io/Octo/).

-While a program is running, you can press escape to return to the editor.
 The Chip8 keypad is represented on your keyboard as follows:

 	Chip8 Key   Keyboard
 	---------   ---------